GuillaumeChennetier/starter-hugo-academic-1/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Monte-Carlo methods
-  - Computational Linguistics
+  - Rare event simulation
-  - Information Retrieval
+  - Reliability assessment

 # Education to show in About widget
 education: